Slide 1

 Minimising downtime, optimising plant efficiency

-The “Rotech” range of monitoring equipment is comprised of a range of motion sensors/encoders, vibration sensors and associated speed relays.
-The heavy duty sensors are installed on the end of the shaft or on the belt being monitored.
-They send an electrical signal proportional to the speed of the shaft/belt to a suitable control unit.
-The control unit can be a “Rotech” speed relay, a programmable controller, a computer, data logger device or other proprietary control equipment.
-The alarm level of the control unit is set to just below the normal running speed of the shaft.
+The “Rotech” range of monitoring equipment includes motion sensors/encoders, vibration sensors, and associated speed relays.
+Users install the heavy-duty sensors on the end of the shaft or on the belt they want to monitor.
+The sensors send an electrical signal proportional to the speed of the shaft or belt to a suitable control unit.
+The control unit may be a “Rotech” speed relay, a programmable controller, a computer, a data logger device, or other proprietary control equipment.
+Operators set the alarm level just below the normal running speed of the shaft.

 In the event of the shaft/belt slowing below the set level, the control unit operates and can be connected to give an alarm to the operator and/or shutdown preceding items of plant.
 Wherever materials are transported or processed by conveyors, elevators, screws, crushers, mixers etc. there are applications for “Rotech” motion sensors/encoders.